smehra34/tralala/README.md

-# RCP (Remote Control Protocol) - 3D Model Generation and Refinement
+# Tralala - Seamless 3D model generation

 A powerful system for generating and refining 3D models using text prompts and images, built with Python and Flask.